-To provide safe, secure and efficient transportation to and from school for students residing in our district.
+To provide District students safe and efficient transportation to and from school.

 - Frequently Asked Questions